kmcdono2/enc/index.md

 McDonough, K., Moncla, L., & van de Camp, M. (2018).
 Spatial History of the *Encyclopédie*.
 Retrieved [insert the date you retrieved the information here without brackets] from http://kmcdono.com/enc.

+#### Acknowledgements

+None of this work would be possible with the assistance of ARTFL & the Textual Optics Lab at the University of Chicago.
+Thank you!

 #### Contact us

 Contact [Katherine McDonough](https://library.stanford.edu/people/kmcdono2) by [email](kmcdono2@stanford.edu)